Meet the Therapist

 Trauma-Informed Therapist

-I recognize the importance of being trauma-informed as a therapist; therefore, I regularly seek advanced trainings in trauma care so I can appropriately tend to clients impacted by trauma, whether it’s incident or event trauma (PTSD), or multiple incidents in a person’s history (developmental or Complex PTSD).
+I recognize the importance of being trauma-informed as a therapist; therefore, I regularly seek advanced trainings in trauma care so I can appropriately tend to clients impacted by trauma, whether it’s incident or event trauma (PTSD), or multiple incidents in a person’s history (developmental trauma or Complex PTSD).
 I am committed to providing an environment and experience that is trauma-sensitive, calm, accepting, and responsive.

-Accelerated Experiential Dynamic Psychotherapy (AEDP) and Experiential Dynamic Therapies (EDT)
+Accelerated Experiential Dynamic Psychotherapy (AEDP) and Experiential Dynamic Therapies (EDT):

 I greatly value these integrative therapy models which recognize and utilize somatic (body-awareness), emotion-centered, relational, attachment, and dynamic theories.
 Comprehensive in scope, these models provide in-depth experiential processing of difficult emotional and relational experiences as well as positive experiences to help you discover (or rediscover!) what has always been strong and resilient within you.
 Together, both approaches offer effective ways to process and heal repetitive patterns that have kept you feeling stuck, and help undo the aloneness you can feel when facing an unbearable situation or memory.
 As healing and transformation take place, you can come to experience a more open-hearted and authentic state of being, and ultimately, feel more fully alive, capable, and whole as you move forward in your life.
 For more information about the AEDP model, please visit www.aedpinstitute.org .